 - Cheshire wills, 1492-1940.
-Wills of Cheshire residents proved in Chester.
-You can now search for Cheshire wills and download copies on Find My Past
+Wills of Cheshire residents proved in Chester can be searched and ordered through our online shop (select 'Wills' under Item type).
+You can also search for Cheshire wills and download copies on Find My Past

-- Railway staff database, c1869-c1950.
-Registers of 4 railways companies, covering parts of Cheshire, Shropshire, Herefordshire and Wales
+- Railway staff registers, 1869-1950.
+Index to the registers of four railway companies, covering parts of Cheshire, Shropshire, Herefordshire and Wales.

 - Crewe railway works, c1890-1928.
 Records of employees at Crewe railway works

 - John Ramsbottom presentation volume.
 Includes the names of all employees of the Locomotive Department of the London and North Western Railway in 1871.
 Please note that there is a charge for downloading images from the volume.

 - Cheshire military records, 16th-19th centuries.
 With 21,000 names taken from a range of records relating to military service